- Your State

 More information on New Jersey homeschooling is available.

 Micro-schools, pods, pandemic pods, and learning pods all refer to the same concept: students gathering together in a small group – with adult supervision – to learn, explore, and socialize.
 Pods themselves can take a variety of legal forms, but in general they can be separated into two categories: self-directed pod (homeschool, homeschool collaborative, or micro-school) and learning support pod.
 It’s important to understand what kind of pod you are signing up for and the requirements that go along with it.
 Learn more about learning pods.

 If your learning pod or micro-school is choosing its own curriculum and each family is directing their own children’s schooling, it likely qualifies as a homeschool in New Jersey.
 Read more about the requirements for homeschooling and get tips from HSLDA here.

 If your learning pod contains more than two families and will have teachers leading unique classes just for your school, it may qualify as a private school.
 You can read more about what New Jersey classifies as a private school, how they’re regulated, and how to start one.

 If your child is going to be enrolled in remote learning through your local public school and supervised by an adult in your learning pod, you do not need to register as a homeschool or private school.
 Keep in mind that you have multiple online learning options, including enrolling in a full-time private online school for a fee.

 In New Jersey, providing care for more than six children under the age of 13 requires a childcare license.
 The state is allowing for an expedited licensure process this school year.

 For additional information about school choices in New Jersey, visit these resources:

-New Jersey celebrated National School Choice Week 2020 with a record-breaking 1,107 events and activities across the state.
+New Jersey celebrated National School Choice Week 2021 with 886 virtual events and activities across the state.
 Click the button below to learn more about school choice in New Jersey.

 "Shining a spotlight on effective educational options for every child"